Edchja/cheat-sheet/linux/tools.md

 cd sherlock
 ```

-You may need to install `python3` and `pip` first, before you install the necessary requirements:
+:bulb: You may need to install `python3` and `pip` first, before you install the necessary requirements:

 Update your system: